BrettCrafton/Notable-Skill-Assessment/README.md

 }

 - POST request, viewed as form inputs with submit button, on submission => "refreshes" page currently on with applicable information, adds appointment to DB
 - requests will throw an error if not a 15min increment, or doctorId already has 3 appointments
 - time is in 24hr format
+- example: http://localhost:3000/newAppointment or https://bc-notable-skill-assessment.herokuapp.com/newAppointment with body {"firstName":"test","lastName":"1","date":"2022-10-16","time":"08:00","kind":"New Patient","doctor":"Hibbert, Julius","doctorId":"634c14224326e9435800ad99"}

 `/deleteAppointment/:_id?_method=DELETE`
 - Send as POST request, uses method-override to convert POST request to DELETE, viewed as buttons with each appointment, on click => "refreshes" page currently on with applicable information, deletes applicable appointment from DB